M66B/XPrivacyLua/FAQ.md

 You can star contacts (make contacts favorite) in the Android contacts app.
 Mostly the 'star' is in the upper right corner in the contact data.

+<a name="FAQ19"></a>
+**(19) Why is import/export disabled (dimmed) ?**

+Assuming you purchased the pro features this will happen if the [Storage Access Framework](https://developer.android.com/guide/topics/providers/document-provider) is missing from your Android version.
+This is an important Android component to select files and folders.
+If you removed it yourself, you'll need to restore it, else you'll have to ask your ROM developer to add it.

 <br>

 If you have another question, you can use [this forum](https://forum.xda-developers.com/xposed/modules/xprivacylua6-0-android-privacy-manager-t3730663).